Michael-Bailar/React-Github-User-Card/README.md

 # Github-User-Card

 This is a great example of an assignment Lambda school had us do on a daily basis.
 This one simply takes a list of github connections and displays them in cards.
 Pretty simple but fun.
+Below is the readme given by Lambda with instructions on the project so you can see the kinds of things they required from us.

 # Module Project: Component Lifecycle Methods - React Github User Card